brhamon/astro/README.md

 the NOVAS-C library.

 NOVAS-C and the JPL Ephemerides are free to download from the publishers.
-Neither is provided here, although a setup script downloads both.
+Neither is provided here, although the Makefile downloads both.

 Included in this project are two sample programs: